History of Palestine: Hellenistic period

 Hellenistic Palestine is the term for Palestine during the Hellenistic period, when Achaemenid Syria was conquered by Alexander the Great in 333 BCE and subsumed into his growing Macedonian empire.
-The conquest was relatively uncomplicated as Persian control of the region had already waned.
+Persian control of the region had already waned, facilitating Alexander's advance in most of the region.
+Notable exceptions were the multi-month sieges of Tyre and Gaza.

 After his death in 323 BCE, Alexander's empire was divided among his generals, the Diadochi, marking the beginning of Macedonian rule over various territories, including Coele-Syria.
-The region came under Ptolemaic rule beginning when Ptolemy I Soter took control of Egypt in 322 BCE and Yehud Medinata in 320 BCE due to its strategic significance.
+The region came under Ptolemaic rule beginning when Ptolemy I Soter took control of Egypt in 322 BCE and Palestine in 320 BCE due to its strategic significance.
 This period saw conflicts as former generals vied for control, leading to ongoing power struggles and territorial exchanges.

 Ptolemaic rule brought stability and economic prosperity to the region.
-Ptolemy I and his successor, Ptolemy II Philadelphus, maintained control over Yehud Medinata, with the latter bringing the Ptolemaic dynasty to its zenith by winning the first and second Syrian Wars.
+Ptolemy I and his successor, Ptolemy II Philadelphus, prevailed over the Seleucids in the first and second Syrian Wars, and inaugurated several large-scale construction projects for existing and new poleis like Acre which was renamed Ptolemais, Scythopolis and Philoteria.
 Despite these successes, ongoing conflicts with the Seleucids, particularly over the strategic region of Coele-Syria, led to more Syrian Wars.
 The region's control fluctuated due to the military campaigns and political maneuvers.

 Seleucid rule began in 198 BCE under Antiochus III the Great, who, like the Ptolemies, allowed the Jews to retain their customs and religion.
 However, financial strains due to obligations to Rome led to unpopular measures, such as temple robberies, which ultimately resulted in Antiochus III's death in 187 BCE.
 His successors faced similar challenges, with internal conflicts and external pressures leading to dissatisfaction among the local population.
 The Maccabean Revolt, led by Judas Maccabeus, (Note: Also spelled Judah Maccabeus) highlighted the growing unrest and resistance against Seleucid authority, eventually leading to significant shifts in power dynamics within the region.

 The local Hasmonean dynasty emerged from the Maccabean Revolt, with Simon Thassi becoming high priest and ruler, establishing an independent Judea.
 (Note: Judea's level of independence under the Hasmoneans has been discussed at length.
 Schwartz writes that "the period of truly independent rule by the Hasmonean dynasty was very brief and, even then, the Jewish rulers never fully ceased being vassals of their stronger neighbors".
 Schäfer writes that by 111 BCE, due to internal struggles for the Seleucid throne "Judaea was effectively an independent state and John Hyrcanus a sovereign ruler.")
 As Seleucid power weakened, the Hasmonean kingdom moved to expand its borders.
 John Hyrcanus annexed Idumaea, Samaria, and parts of Transjordan and, according to Josephus, forced the Idumaeans to convert to Judaism.
 His son Judah Aristobulus I took Galilee and the Golan.
 Alexander Jannaeus added the coastal plain and further Transjordan, bringing the kingdom to its greatest extent.
 After his death, Salome Alexandra reigned as queen, with Hyrcanus II serving as high priest.